 Our lives are a living testimony to the love of Christ both in public and in private.
 Christian Social conduct includes,

-- Not partaking in drunkenness and intoxication
+- Not partaking in drunkenness and intoxication.

 3. Church Participation:

-- Attending church/worship services when possible
+- Attending church/worship services when possible.

-- Speaking and acting on their behalf
+- I affirm speaking and acting boldly and unapologetically on their behalf.